ESPRI-Mod/esgf-vocab-backend/README.md

-# ESVOCAB BACKEND
+# ESGVOC BACKEND

-Earth Science - VOCABulary
+Earth Science - VOCabulary backend

 ## How to contribute